MathiasTEriksen/tt05-SparcityAware/README.md

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.

-My project is described below, including a 2D view of the die layout created by the Openlan .v to GDSII process.
+My project is described below, including a 2D view of the die layout created by the Openlane .v to GDSII process.
+This chip will be actually manufactured on the 130 nm process.

 To learn more and get started, visit https://tinytapeout.com.